 Secondly, the credit bureaus’ credit scoring algorithms are closely guarded secrets.
 Tradeline companies and salespeople do not have access to the specifics of the credit score algorithms.

 In addition, when it comes to getting a loan, that decision is entirely up to the underwriter, not the tradeline company.
-Underwriters don’t base their decisions solely on one’s credit.
-They also rely on a number of other important factors, such as one’s income and debt-to-income ratio.
+Underwriters don’t base their decisions solely on someone’s credit.
+They also rely on a number of other important factors, such as the borrower’s income and debt-to-income ratio.

 For these reasons, if a tradeline company’s promises seem too good to be true, they probably are.
 It’s best to be skeptical of these claims.